 Hey, I will use this tutorial to teach you how you can create a sun flare effect in Adobe Lightroom quickly and easily.
 This will transform your photos and images, giving them trendy and spectacular effects.
 These effects are normally amazing especially when it comes to photos which are during overcast days using cameras with too flat lighting.
 Sun flare effects adds some warmth to photos and images but this does not need to cost you so much time while doing it.
-With the Adobe Lightroom, you will be able to increase color and contrast to your images and photos.
+With the Lightroom presets, you will be able to increase color and contrast to your images and photos.

 Now, before we go any further, it will be important to consider the direction of light in your photos.
 You must be able to figure out where the shadows are being case otherwise you might end up with a photo that looks obviously manipulated.
 Knowing the direction of light in your photos will help you understand where you need to create a sun flare effect thus leaving your photo looking natural.